Grand Ole Opry: 1960s

-In the 1960s, as the hippie counterculture movement spread, the Opry maintained a strait-laced, conservative image with "longhairs" not being featured on the show.
-Artists were expected to dress conservatively, with women regularly wearing gingham country dresses; Jeannie Seely, upon joining the Opry in 1967, fought management to wear more contemporary attire such as miniskirts and go-go boots, arguing that if the Opry were going to have a dress code, it should enforce it upon the audience as well, and that she was only wearing what most young women of the time were wearing.
-Seely's actions effectively caused the fall of a "gingham curtain".
-Despite her disputes with the dress code, Seely would remain loyal to the Opry, setting the record for most appearances on the program over 55 years (and ongoing) as a member.
+As the hippie counterculture movement spread across the country during the 1960s, the Opry maintained a strait-laced, conservative image with "longhairs" not being featured on the show.
+Artists were expected to dress conservatively, with women regularly wearing gingham country dresses; Jeannie Seely, upon joining the Opry in 1967, fought management to wear more contemporary attire such as miniskirts and go-go boots, arguing that if the Opry were going to have a dress code, it should be enforced upon the audience as well and that she was only wearing what most young women of the time were wearing.
+Seely's actions effectively caused the fall of a gingham curtain.
+Despite her disputes with the dress code, Seely would remain loyal to the Opry; she would make over 5,300 appearances on the program over her 58 years as a member, ending upon her death in 2025.

 The Byrds were a notable exception.
-Country rock pioneer Gram Parsons, who was a member of The Byrds at the time, was in Nashville to work on the band's country rock album, Sweetheart of the Rodeo.
+Country rock pioneer Gram Parsons, who was a member of the group at the time, was in Nashville to work on the band's country rock album, Sweetheart of the Rodeo.
 The band's record label, Columbia Records, had arranged for The Byrds to perform at the Ryman on March 15, 1968, a prospect that thrilled Parsons.
 However, when the band took the stage the audience's response was immediately hostile, resulting in derisive heckling, booing, and mocking calls of "tweet, tweet" and "cut your hair" The Byrds further outraged the Opry establishment by ignoring accepted protocol when they performed Parsons' song "Hickory Wind" instead of the Merle Haggard song "Life in Prison", as had been announced by Tompall Glaser.
-Two decades later, long after Parsons's death, members of The Byrds reconciled with the Opry and collaborated on the 1989 album Will the Circle Be Unbroken: Volume Two.
+Two decades later, long after Parsons' death, members of The Byrds reconciled with the Opry and collaborated on the 1989 album Will the Circle Be Unbroken: Volume Two.